2020PB/police-brutality/all-locations.md

 ## Grand Rapids

-### Police spray unarmed man with pepperspray and shoot him in the face with a teargas canister | May 31st
+### Police spray unarmed man with pepper-spray and shoot him in the face with a teargas canister | May 31st

 A single man walks down a street towards a line of police.
 The man stops to talk with police, and an officer steps forward, pepper spraying him in the face.
-The man turns away, and then a teargas canister is shot by a different officer directly into the man's head.
+The man turns away, and then a tear-gas canister is shot by a different officer directly into the man's head.

+tags: spray, shoot, pepper-spray, tear-gas, tear-gas-canister

 id: mi-grandrapids-1